 Dear reader we have given James the platform to talk about him self..
 As he does it so well.

 I’m a proud Hartlepudlian and still call Hartlepool home.
 For those not well-versed in North-East geography, that places me between a ‘Smoggie’ and a ‘Mackem’.
 Could call me a ‘Smackem’ I suppose!?
 However, we tend to get called Monkey- Hangers.
 Look it up, it’s a great story!
-I’m forty, married to Karen and have two gorgeous kids: Grace is six, James is two.
+I’m forty-one, married to Karen and have two gorgeous kids: Grace is seven, James is three.
 For those who already think I’m an obnoxious prick for naming a child after myself, check out my fun facts.

 In my spare time, I love sports.
 Particularly, football and cricket.
 My team is Liverpool, I tend to get to Anfield about six times a season and am praying like a religious mantis that we can win the league before my son is 80.
 Forget the kids being born, forget my wedding day, forget the day Greggs did two-for-one on the steak-bakes.
 That will be the party to end all parties!
 As I’m now in my forties, I find that I look at cake and crisps and my moobs grow a cup-size.
 Therefore, I try to keep in shape (ovoid) by going to the gym and playing 5-a-side too.
 However, the way things are going post-Xmas with the old ‘man tats’ I’m giving Jordan a run for her money.